ninkibah/MetaStuff/README.md

 Requirements
 ----
-- Compiler with C++14 support (I managed to compile it with Visual Studio 2015, GCC 5.0, Clang 3.8)
+- Compiler with C++17 support (I managed to compile it with GCC 10.2)

 Dependencies
 -----